matthewblott/coderscoffeehouse/_drafts/2016-10-07-zsh-setup-linux.md

 sudo update-alternatives --config editor # ?

-export EDITOR=vim # makes it the default editor, userful when using crontab
+export EDITOR=vim # makes it the default editor, useful when using crontab

 # default location for installed default themes (for reference)
 /usr/share/vim/vimrc[version]/colors